Will Kyrgios-Djokovic final produce 'fireworks'?

 In the 2020 Australian Open final Djokovic tapped umpire Damien Dumusois' on the foot, angrily telling him "You made yourself famous in this match.
 Great job" when he was unhappy about receiving time violations.
 The Serb later apologised for his outburst.

-Seven months later Djokovic was defaulted from the US Open after accidentally hitting a ball at a line judge in his fourth-round match - he had struck the ball in frustration at losing serve and hit it behind him angrily.
+Seven months later Djokovic was defaulted from the US Open after accidentally hitting a ball at a line judge in his fourth-round match - he had struck the ball in frustration at losing his serve and hit it behind him angrily.

 The 35-year-old has also taken his feelings out on his equipment, including a spectacular demolition of a racquet in Monte Carlo in 2019 - and throwing another one into the crowd in that same match - and also mangling another in his 2021 Australian Open quarter-final against Alexander Zverev.